 While visiting a distant region one summer day, he stopped his journey to take a rest.
-As per his ruling that all drinking water be boiled (as hygienic measures), the servants began to boil water for him and his advisors to drink.
+As per his ruling that all drinking water be boiled (as a hygienic measure), the servants began to boil water for him and his advisors to drink.

 Dried leaves from the nearby bush fell into the boiling water, transforming the water from clear to a pale green.
-As a scientist, the Emperor had gotten interested in the new liquid, drank some and found it very refreshing.
+As a scientist, the Emperor got interested in the new liquid, drank some and found it very refreshing.

-Oolong tea is a "semi-fermented" tea that is primally manufactured in China and Taiwan (often called Formosa in the tea world, the old Dutch name for Taiwan).
+Oolong tea is a "semi-fermented" – partially oxidised – tea that is primarily manufactured in China and Taiwan.
+It is often called Formosa in the tea world, the old Dutch name for Taiwan).

 Oolong tea falls somewhere between Green and Black teas, and can resemble either (depending upon the way that it is processed).
-This tea is best known to Americans as an accompaniment for General Tso's Chicken in a lot of Chinese restaurants.
-Some Tavalon oolongs include Peachy Oolong.
+It is often described as having a floral or fruity taste and is prized for its complexity and uniqueness, as well as its numerous health benefits.

 White tea is created, on a restricted scale, in China, India and some other smaller tea-producing countries.
 It is the least processed of its many varieties, created with no steaming or pan-firing.
 But to connoisseurs, "white" is considered the apotheosis of tea.